 The pressure began to increase and she gasped, feeling her spine click.
 Yeah, definitely in trouble.
-He leaned over, his face blanked out by the bright lights above his head.
+He leaned over, his face made into a blank silhouette by the bright lights above his head.
 She had another flash of gut-churning premonition, and bucked like a mad varren to dislodge him enough to give herself a window to roll out.
 But he was too strong, and it was too late.
 His foot moved backwards, talons raking her bodysuit, and he dropped to his knee.
 Two hundred kilos of bone, carapace and muscle drove down on her chest, cracking her sternum and what felt like a handful of ribs.

 "Barefaced pyjak bitch, I'll bleed you dry -" but his eyes were rolling into his head even as he spoke.